kenya-sk/deep-individual-tracker/individual-detection/README.md

-# Deep Individual Tracker/Indeividual Detection
+# Deep Individual Tracker / Indeividual Detection
 ## Introduction
 This repository performs individual detection in consideration of overlap by using CNN (Convolutional Neural Network) in each pixel.